Lomztein/Moduthulhu/README.md

  * Easy-to-use build-in configuration system that allows for the registration of configuration options, which may then be exposed through any means imaginable.
  * On-the-fly error handling that catches anything that goes wrong in a plugin and prints the full stacktrace to a file, while the bot keeps living.
  * PostgreSQL database support used for both data and config storage, as well as whatever you may need.
- * Consent Assertion that keeps track of whether or not users all the storage of personal data in the bots database.
+ * Consent Assertion that keeps track of whether or not users consent to the storage of personal data in the bots database.

 That, and more is included in the core framework, with more features coming!